-We also published Our strategy to 2022, which sets out a new strategic direction and how over the next five years, we will build upon our combined strengths to transform the way in which we use valuable NHS resources to benefit patients, resolve concerns and help to improve safety.
+We recently published our refreshed strategic plan to 2022, which sets out our strategic direction over the next few years.
+Read alongside our original strategy to 2022, it also explains how we will build upon our combined strengths to transform how we use valuable NHS resources to benefit patients, resolve concerns and improve safety.

-- claims for compensation on behalf of the NHS in England (Claims Management service);
+- Claims Management: dealing with claims for compensation on behalf of the NHS in England;

-- concerns about the performance of doctors, dentists and pharmacists (Practitioner Performance Advice service, formerly the National Clinical Assessment Service); and
+- Practitioner Performance Advice: managing concerns raised about the performance of doctors, dentists and pharmacists;

-- appeals and disputes between primary care contractors and NHS England (Primary Care Appeals service, formerly the Family Health Services Appeal Unit).
+- Primary Care Appeals: dealing with appeals and disputes between primary care contractors and NHS England; and

 Our core functions are supported by the following departments:

-- Corporate services provides finance, human resources/organisational development, corporate governance, and business development and expertise;
+- Corporate services: providing expertise in finance, human resources/organisational development, corporate governance and business development;

-- the IT and Facilities team enables the organisation to deliver its services effectively and helps keep the information we hold safe with robust security controls; and
+- IT and Facilities: enabling us to deliver our services effectively and keep the information we hold safe with robust data security; and

-- the Membership and Stakeholder Engagement directorate works at a corporate level to drive a customer-focused approach to delivery of our services.
+- Membership and Stakeholder Engagement: working at a corporate level to drive a customer-focused approach in the delivery of our services.